canonical/kafka-operator/docs/how-to/h-deploy.md

 juju show-model | yq '.[].type'
 ```

+[note]
-> **IMPORTANT** If the model is `k8s`, please refer to the [Charmed Apache Kafka K8s documentation](https://discourse.charmhub.io/t/charmed-kafka-k8s-documentation/10296) instead.
+**IMPORTANT** If the model is `k8s`, please refer to the [Charmed Apache Kafka K8s documentation](https://discourse.charmhub.io/t/charmed-kafka-k8s-documentation/10296) instead.
+[/note]

 ## Deploy Charmed Apache Kafka and Charmed Apache ZooKeeper

-The Kafka and ZooKeeper charms can both be deployed as follows:
+The Charmed Apache Kafka and Charmed Apache ZooKeeper charms can both be deployed as follows:

 ```shell
 $ juju deploy kafka --channel 3/stable -n <kafka-units> --trust
 $ juju deploy zookeeper --channel 3/stable -n <zookeeper-units>
 ```

-where `<kafka-units>` and `<zookeeper-units>` – the number of units to deploy for Kafka and ZooKeeper.
+where `<kafka-units>` and `<zookeeper-units>` – the number of units to deploy for Apache Kafka and Apache ZooKeeper.
 We recommend values of at least `3` and `5` respectively.

+[note]
-> **NOTE** The `--trust` option is needed for the Kafka application if NodePort is used.
+ The `--trust` option is needed for the Apache Kafka application if NodePort is used.
 For more information about the trust options usage, see the [Juju documentation](/t/5476#heading--trust-an-application-with-a-credential).
+[/note]

 After this, it is necessary to connect them: